Work Experience

 Ford Motor Company

-Advanced Chassis Architecture Engineer - Current Job
+Advanced Chassis Architecture Engineer - June 2020 to June 2021

 Robotics Engineering Intern - Summer 2019